frontity/api-reference/docs-api/frontity-packages/collections-packages/hooks/infinite-scroll-hooks.md

 `useArchiveInfiniteScroll` is designed to be used inside an `Archive` component.
 That component would render all the archive pages from the `pages` returned by the hook.

-Apart from that list, it returns a set of boolean values to know if the next pages is being fetched, if the limit has been reached or if the next page returned an error, and a function to fetch the next page manually.
+In addition to the above, the hook returns a set of boolean values that indicate if the next page is being fetched, if the limit has been reached, or if the next page returned an error, and a function that allows the next page to be fetched manually.

 ### Parameters